Our NYC Culinary Group does it again: delicious Mexican fare served up with style

 every great cook I know has strong feelings about making guacamole: use special kinds of avocados, limes not lemons, fresh cilantro, maybe only a little bit of tomato, never puree the avocado and never ever put any dairy products (such as sour cream) in the recipe...Diana has passed on many of these sentiments to me as well and since her guacamole is truly the best I've ever had see the recipe above I found online that seems to echo these sentiments...for me, personally, I prefer very little tomato if any.

-I love the Wow factor of this colorful tablesetting --
+I love the Wow factor of this colorful tablesetting,

-coral, pink, blue and yellow colored table linen
+the pottery and the coral, pink, blue and yellow colored table linen

-set the tone for a
+and vibrant flowers.
+This all set the tone for a

 warm, festive evening.